alexlazar123/Project-3-Clean-To-Do-List/README.md

-# 📋 tasks
+# 📋 Modern To Do List

-A simple and clean to-do list app I built while learning JavaScript.
-Add tasks, mark them as done, and everything saves automatically in your browser.
+- A simple and clean to do list web app

----

 ## 🛠 Technologies